0xadada/0xadada.github.io/_posts/2017-10-09-one-year-with-ember.md

 In early 2015, I was working at an artificial intelligence startup.
 My team was planning to build a web application to connect to our neural network platform.
 The team as a whole had experience (on the AI–side) with Python, and the web team had a lot of experience using Django.
 We'd implemented a hybrid-app in Cordova using Backbone.js the previous year.
 My task was to evaluate the state-of-the-art in the frontend development landscape.

 I included React, Angular and Ember to the list of contenders for comparison.
 We read the docs, implemented [ToDo MVC](http://todomvc.com/) apps, prototypes, and reviewed the community.
 We produced comparison spreadsheets and went to local meetups.
 We reviewed design docs and discussed the merits of each approach.
 Finally, we discussed our findings.
-Boths Embers FastBoot and Reacts server-side pipeline were not yet ready for production.
+Both Ember's FastBoot and React's server-side pipeline were not yet ready for production.
 The Angular community was in flames from the v2 rewrite.
 Angular 4 was yet another rewrite that was shaping up to look disastrous.
 The core Angular team had abandoned ship.
 Instead of making a final decision on a framework, the team wanted to wait until we understood more of our applications use cases.

-**TL;DR**: We decided to defer the decision We ended up writing the app with a "NOJS-first" approach.
+**TL;DR**: We decided to defer the decision.
+Instead we wrote the app with a "NOJS-first" approach.
 The implementation was simple, using HTML forms.
 Using progressive enhancement, we could add a richer frontend in the future.

 The experience investigating Ember stuck with me.
 Ember was using web-standards and best practices.
 Convention-over-configuration came from Ruby on Rails.
 It borrowed performance UI rendering strategies from React.
 It had a first-class testing and documentation story much like Django.
 Ember was distilling the best ideas and practices and placing them at the core of their project.

 A year later, our decision was working out well, and the project was humming along.
 It was well-tested, performant, and had frequent new feature additions.
 I decided a change of pace would be fun and challenging.
 The app was in good hands.

-When starting my job search, I focused on companies that were using Ember.js.
+When starting my job search, I focused on companies that were using Ember.
 One of the major considerations for my next job was getting my hands deep into Ember.
 In November 2016, I joined a startup using Ember to build a personal finance application.

 Almost a year of working in Ember, I'd like to summarize my thoughts about what makes it a great framework.
 There are a million articles comparing the big JS frameworks; this isn't one of those.
 This article focuses on what keeps me happy about the decision to continue using Ember.